sanchitdilipjain/enable-aws-sso/docs/index.md

 - Step 6.
 Connect to the AWS Console using your SSO endpoint

-    1. Select Users section in the AWS SSO console
+    1. Select the Users section in the AWS SSO console

        <img src="images/image19.png" class="inline"/>